 So, there you have it.
-“Ocean’s 11” is the “Rat Pack’s” signature film and it remains watchable nearly three generations later.
+“Ocean’s 11” is the “Rat Pack’s” signature film and it remains watchable 60 years later (its premiere was on Aug.
+3, 1960).
 No matter if you like or dislike Sinatra and his crew, you should check this one out for the historical perspective of the entertainment industry.
 The “Rat Pack” probably never thought of it this way, but that’s how the years have treated it.

 One thing I couldn’t quite put my hand on is the meaning behind the name of the film.
 It is “Ocean’s 11.”
 Note: singular possessive.
 Does this mean 11 guys with Danny or a total of 11 in on the caper?
 Hmmm, let’s check out the math.